trang-nguyenn/Algorithms/DP/SubsequenceDP/956_tallest_billboard.md

 properities of the problem: [knapsack](https://leetcode.com/problems/tallest-billboard/discuss/203261/Java-knapsack-O(N*sum)#_=_)
 Given a list of numbers, multiply each number with `1 or 0 or -1`, make the sum of all numbers to 0.
 Find a combination which has the largest sum of all positive numbers.
-e.g. Given [1,2,3,4,5,6], we have 1\*0 + 2 + 3 - 4 + 5 - 6 = 0, the sum of all positive numbers is 2 + 3 + 5 = 10.
-The answer is 10.
+*Given [1,2,3,4,5,6], we have 1\*0 + 2 + 3 - 4 + 5 - 6 = 0, the sum of all positive numbers is 2 + 3 + 5 = 10 --> answer is 10*

-knapsack gives us a sense that we have a 2D table looping, one dimension is the 1D input data, and other dimension is the possible knapsack options (here is 0, -1, 1).
+`Knapsack` gives us a sense that we have a 2D table looping, one dimension is the 1D input data, and other dimension is the possible knapsack options (here is 0, -1, 1).
 We can loop horizonally first (all data first) or we can loop vertically (all knapsack option first, then gradually throw in data).
 In this example, we loop vertically.
 **(but why?)** (does it work if we choose to loop horizonally?)